oraichain/cw-multisig-dapp/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Attribution

 This is a fork of https://github.com/ebaker/cw3-fixed-multisig-dapp, made by Eliot.

+4. Demo update UI/UX for internal tools (dev nhà xây)